OrganiZATOR User's Guide

 §1 Initial start

-If we used the default installation options when starting OrganiZATOR, it appears the main window ( M1) shown in Figure 1.
-The bottom line, which we call the status line, from left to right contains the user name with which we have accessed (default is the user owner); its access level (3 in the figure), and the local directory where the executable of the application is -which defaults to the directory C:\Program Files\Zator Systems\OrganiZATOR5 [1], but in the example the application has been installed in C:\zator\zator5.
+If we used the default installation options, when starting OrganiZATOR, it appears the main window ( M1) shown in Figure 1.
+The bottom line, which we call the status line, from left to right contains the user name with which we have accessed (default is the user owner); its access level (3 in the figure), and the local directory where the executable is -which defaults to the directory C:\Program Files\Zator Systems\OrganiZATOR6en [1], but in the example the application has been installed in D:\OrganiZATOR6en.

-The top bar of the window (caption) contains the name of the program OrganiZATOR, followed by an arrow (->) and the word Local, indicating that currently connected to the local database (file C:\zator\zator5\zDB1).
-When connect to some remote area, the word local is replaced by the alias of the area connected (data in the status line remain unchanged).
+The caption bar contains the name of the program OrganiZATOR, followed by an arrow (>) and the word Local, indicating that currently, the main zone is connected to the local dBase (file D:\OrganiZATOR6en\zDB1 in the example).
+When connect to some remote area, the word Local is replaced by the alias of the area connected; the status-line changes to show the new path and the user access-level in the area connected.

 §2 Working session

 Each working session (between beginning and end of the application) is carried out with a user identity that kept unchanged over the session (the identity appears in the left field of the status line).
 Except order to the contrary, default entering is as owner if the password for the user is disabled, or as a guest if that password is disabled.
 If both keys are activated (are distinct of 'DISABLED'), Zator presents the option to include a username and a password (figure 2).
-If the identification is positive, the access is granted with the identity and level of access for that user.
+If the identification is positive, the access is granted with the identity and level of access previously assigned to that user (when created).

 Figure 2.